AntalThomas/Shopping_List/README.md

 # Shopping List
 SEI Project 2

-This shopping list app is a full-stack application developed using HTML, CSS, Python, PSQL and Flask.
-The app can be used to organise and check off everything you need before and after you go shopping.
-It will feature different categories*, quantites* and multiple list features. (* ***COMING SOON***)
+This shopping list app is a full-stack application developed using multiple technologies listed below.
+The app can be used to organize and check off everything you need before and after you go shopping.
+It will feature different categories*, quantities* and multiple list features.
+(* *COMING SOON*)

 ## [Click Here](https://antalthomas.github.io/Shopping_List/) to see my live project!

 ## How to use
-- Sign Up/Log In
+1. Sign Up/Log In
-- Click the ➕
+2. Click the ➕
-- Create a name for your list
+3. Create a name for your list
-- Click on the list to open it
+4. Click on the list to open it
-- Type into the add item input and click the button
+5. Type into the add item input and click the button
-- Click the trash bin to remove the item or the checkbox to cross it off
+6. Click the trash bin to remove the item or the checkbox to cross it off
-- Click the hamburger menu to return to all your lists or to log out
+7. Click the hamburger menu to return to all your lists or to log out
-- Click the trash bin to remove the list
+8. Click the trash bin to remove the list
-- Sign Out
+9. Sign Out

 ## Technologies Used